spinkube/spin-operator/documentation/content/scaling-spinapp-on-k8s-with-keda.md

 ## Build and Store Spinapp in an OCI Registry

 Next up we’re going to build the SpinApp we will be scaling and storing inside of a [ttl.sh](http://ttl.sh) registry.
-Change into the [apps/cpu-load-gen](https://github.com/spinkube/spin-operator/tree/hpa-tutorial/apps/cpu-load-gen) directory and build the SpinApp we’ve provided:
+We've chosen TTL for ease of set-up, but you're welcome to use any OCI registry of your choosing, Change into the [apps/cpu-load-gen](https://github.com/spinkube/spin-operator/tree/hpa-tutorial/apps/cpu-load-gen) directory and build the SpinApp we’ve provided:

 ```bash
 # Build and publish the sample app